Image

 Besides candy, cookies, and ice cream, sugar can be found in other things as well.
 You can eat these snacks in moderation as long as you practice good dental hygiene to protect your tooth enamel from cavities.

-The Smile Shapers has a team of excellent dentists who would be happy to help you with your restoration.
+The Smile Shapers has a team of excellent dentists in Ventura, CA, who would be happy to help you with your restoration.
 They will be able to help you by explaining what you need.
 Discover how visiting a dentist on a regular basis can help you save money.

 How can you ensure a healthy smile, other than limiting the daily sugar intake?
 Taking proactive measures is the best way!